Gambling and online casinos in Iran

 Iran is one of the most closed countries in the world in matters of gambling.

-All forms of gambling are prohibited by law and religion,
+All forms of gambling are prohibited by law and religion, and their organization and participation are severely punished.

-But in the digital age, even such barriers cannot completely stop the "virtual excitement,"
+But in the digital age, even such barriers cannot completely stop the "virtual excitement," which is gradually becoming a new form of social protest and economic flight from restrictions.

-where the only legal "risk" is only participation in the state charity lottery.
+Iran remains an example of an absolute ban on Sharia gambling, where the only legal "risk" is only participation in the state charity lottery.